ABOUT THE BUTTONS

 This symbol consists of a gold star on a purple background, bordered in gold and surrounded by gold laurel leaves.
 It is designated for eligible survivors of service members who lose their lives during any armed hostilities in which the United States is engaged, dating back to World War I. This includes service members who lose their lives while deployed in support of military operations against the enemy or during an international terrorist attack.

 NEXT OF KIN OF DECEASED PERSONNEL LAPEL BUTTON

 This symbol consists of a gold star within a circle that commemorates his or her honorable service.
 The gold star is also surrounded by sprigs of oak that represent the branches of the Armed Forces.
 It is designated for eligible survivors of service members who lose their lives while serving honorably under circumstances not defined above.
 This includes service members who lose their lives while assigned to a Reserve or National Guard unit in a drill status.
 It is authorized for issue retroactive to March 29, 1973.

-The family members entitled to receive and wear these symbols are the widow or widower; each child, stepchild, and child through adoption; each brother, half brother, sister, and half sister; and each of the parents (this includes mother, father, stepmother, stepfather, mother through adoption, father through adoption, and foster parents in loco parentis).
+The family members of deceased service members who are entitled to receive and wear these symbols are the widow or widower; each child, stepchild, and child through adoption; each brother, half brother, sister, and half sister; and each of the parents (this includes mother, father, stepmother, stepfather, mother through adoption, father through adoption, and foster parents in loco parentis).

-I did not receive a pin, where do I get one?
+I did not receive a button, where do I get one?

-*The descriptions on this page are intended to provide an overview of the public law governing the distribution of Gold Star lapel buttons.
+*The descriptions on this page are intended to provide an overview of the public law governing the distribution of Gold Star and Next of Kin lapel buttons.
 To view the law in its entirety, click here.